 They may also be stationed in locations with the most extreme temperatures and weather conditions.
 Whether enduring the scorching heat of deserts, navigating the deepest trenches, maneuvering through dense forests, or facing the freezing cold of mountain ranges, the Indian Army, driven by a spirit of selfless sacrifice, immense bravery, and courage, continues to serve in diverse environments at all times.

-When society faces natural disasters such as severe flooding and rain, one can find Indian Army soldiers arriving first and lending their helping hands and saving lives of not only humans but also of animals.
-Some major rescue operations carried out by the Indian Army are Operation Cactus, Operation Meghdoot and Operation Vijay.
+In times of natural disasters like extensive flooding and heavy rainfall, Indian Army soldiers are often the first to respond, extending their helping hands to rescue and save lives, including both humans and animals.
+Notable rescue operations conducted by the Indian Army include Operation Cactus, Operation Meghdoot, and Operation Vijay.

 Key Highlights of the Indian Army for Speech

-The Indian Army troops go through rigorous training to adapt to and survive in any kind of harsh weather conditions to serve the Nation.
+Rigorous training equips Indian Army troops to adapt and survive in various harsh weather conditions.

-The Indian Army protects us from external and internal threats.
+The Indian Army plays a crucial role in protecting the nation from both external and internal threats.

-The Indian Army maintains peace across disputed National and InterNational borders.
+The Indian Army works to maintain peace along disputed national and international borders.

-The Indian Army also tries to make sure harmony and peace is maintained within the Nation.
+Efforts are made by the Indian Army to ensure harmony and peace within the nation.